Withdrawal, Transfer, Cancellation and Refund 2022

 - Where a learner withdraws from a programme of study/course(s) after commencement, but before the fees are paid and before the last date for withdrawal, any refund amount is deducted from the fees payable, and the learner is responsible for payment of outstanding fees as notified.

 - Only one (1) deferral is allowed per learner to a maximum period of one (1) academic year.
-A request for deferral of commencement of a programme of study/course(s) on or within the last date for a refund will be approved and dependent on the learner’s preference either:
+A request for deferral of commencement of a programme of study/course(s) on or within the last date for a refund will be approved.

-- An international learner who gains Permanent Residency will not receive a refund of fees for the enrolment period during the time which the Permanent Residency was granted, however, the learner will be entitled to pay domestic fees for subsequent enrolments.
+15. An international learner who gains Permanent Residency will not receive a refund of fees for the enrolment period during the time which the Permanent Residency was granted, however, the learner will be entitled to pay domestic fees for any course(s) that have not commenced and subsequent enrolments.

 Withdrawals with No Refunds